Machine Learning in the 2HDM2S model for Dark Matter: Conclusion

 \section{Conclusion}

-We have studied in detail a model with a type II 2HDM supplemented by two inert scalars which provide a dark sector, with the possibility (which we have focused on) of having two DM particles.
+We have studied in detail a model with a type II 2HDM supplemented by two inert scalars which provide a viable dark matter particle.
 We developed here for the first time a full study of: the possible vaccua; the (sufficient) bounded from below requirements; the conditions under which our chosen vacuum - $\mathcal{N}$ in eq.~\eqref{vev_nosso} - is the global minimum; and the perturbative unitarity constraints.

-Points in parameter space where searched for, which obeyed these conditions and, in addition, satisfy current experimental bounds arising from the oblique radiative parameters, current LHC bounds on the $125\textrm{GeV}$ Higgs as well as searches for additional scalar particles, and also direct, indirect, and relic abundance constraints on such two DM particle possibilities.
+Points in parameter space where searched for, which obeyed these conditions and, in addition, satisfy current experimental bounds arising from the oblique radiative parameters, current LHC bounds on the $125\textrm{GeV}$ Higgs as well as searches for additional scalar particles, and also direct, indirect, and relic abundance constraints.
 These constraints have been implemented using \texttt{HiggsTools-1.1.3}~\cite{Bahl:2022igd} and \texttt{micrOMEGAs-6.2.3}~\cite{Alguero:2023zol}.

 Three different scanning strategies have been utilized: i)\, a random scan without any prior assumptions on the parameter space; ii)\, a scan close to the alignment limit of the 2HDM, defined as $\alpha_1=-\beta$ for the choices in eqs.~(\ref{obeta}) and (\ref{field_eq}); iii)\, employing the Artificial Intelligence black box optimization approach.
 We have found that the random scan and the scan close to the alignment limit of the 2HDM produce similar results, although (of course) the latter is more efficient than the first, by a factor close to three.
 Neither of these produce points with the correct relic density in a reasonable time frame.
 Thus, we turned to a machine learning method.
 Using unseeded runs, we quickly find solutions with reasonable relic density, but yielding limited exploration of the various mass regions.
-In contrast, using a novelty reward strategy and seeded runs, we are able to find valid points across the whole mass region: $125\textrm{GeV}/2 < m_{DM_{1,2}} \lesssim 1\textrm{TeV}$.
+In contrast, using a novelty reward strategy and seeded runs, we are able to find valid points in a larger whole mass region: $125\textrm{GeV}/2 < m_{DM} \lesssim 1000\textrm{GeV}$.

 We have found that current/projected direct detection experiments do/will not exclude this model, since there are many valid points with the neutrino fog region.
 We have also studied current indirect detection constraints, and found that they do not significantly affect those points already allowed by direct detection bounds and relic density.